git @ Cat's Eye Technologies ellsync / master

 This provides a more robust and flexible option than the --thorough option to sync for verifying that the contents on both sides of the stream are identical.

-ellsync router.json sync art:painting
+ellsync router.json verify art:painting

 This creates a list of all files under /media/user/External1/art/painting/ in a text file in your temporary directory.
 It then goes through each file in that list and runs diff on it, comparing it to its corresponding file in /home/user/art/painting/.
 If there are any differences, the name of the file is printed out.